yykids/RDS-FOR-SQLSERVER/en/backup-restore.md

 With manual or auto backups, database instance can be restored.
 Restoration time depends on the backup size, from a few minutes, up to dozones of minutes.
 It is recommended to apply the same type of backup database instance and parameter group for restoration.

-### Restoration to a Point in Time during Backup Retention Period
+### Point-in-Time Restoration during Backup Retention Period

 If auto backup is enabled for a database instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for SQL Server executes auto log backups at every 5 minutes, and stores them at a backup storage.